 No, not unless invited to do so, which would be rare.
 A hello and smile are always good.
 For more information, please visit our Pitching Etiquette web page.

 How will book signings be set up?
 If I bring my own books, how much space will I have?

 Book signings will take place on Saturday afternoon and will be open to conference attendees and the public.
 To participate in the book signing authors must sign up when they register.
 We anticipate seating two authors per table.
 Name signs will be provided and you are free to also bring promotional materials.
 However, only materials that can be placed on tabletops (e.g., bookmarks, business cards, pens) are acceptable.
 Easels or large signage that might obstruct other authors’ materials are not permitted.
 Authors may display the books they have arranged to be sold at the conference bookstores; each book should be clearly marked as a “Display” copy.

 Will the 2107 conference continue the costume pageant tradition?

 Yes, but with an icebreaking twist.
-Come prepared to show off your costume at the Thursday night reception and Costume Contest, which, rather than being a “pageant” format in 2017, will be open to all attendees — and will be judged by all attendees as well!
+You are cordially invited to wear your costume to the Thursday night cocktail reception and Costume Contest, which, rather than being a “pageant” format in 2017, will be open to all attendees — and will be judged by all attendees as well!
 Get in character and mix and mingle.
 Maybe Paul Revere will call out a warning to the crowd or a King will meet his future bride!
 You may also wish to wear your favorite historical-era clothing to the Saturday evening banquet.
 For more information, please visit our Costume Contest web page.

 What type of clothing is recommended in general for the conference and Portland?